bebopkid/scale.qihardware.org/README.md

 ## Contribute

-- Add a link to the week.
-Go to the top :)
+- Add links to the top of the current week's roundup.
 - https://github.com/QiHardware/scale.qihardware.org (code + site)